moggieuk/Happy-Hare/README.md

-    MMU_PAUSE : Pause the current print and lock the MMU operations MMU_PRELOAD : Preloads filament at specified or current gate MMU_RECOVER : Recover the filament location and set MMU state after manual intervention/movement MMU_TTG_MAP : aka MMU_REMAP_TTG Display TTG map or remap a tool to a specific gate and set gate availability MMU_RESET : Forget persisted state and re-initialize defaults MMU_SELECT : Select the specified logical tool (following TTG map) or physical gate MMU_SELECT_BYPASS : Select the filament bypass
+    MMU_PAUSE : Pause the current print and lock the MMU operations MMU_PRELOAD : Preloads filament at specified or current gate MMU_RECOVER : Recover the filament location and set MMU state after manual intervention/movement MMU_RESET : Forget persisted state and re-initialize defaults MMU_SELECT : Select the specified logical tool (following TTG map) or physical gate MMU_SELECT_BYPASS : Select the filament bypass
-    MMU_SERVO : Move MMU servo to position specified position or angle MMU_GATE_MAP : Display or define the type and color of filaments on each gate MMU_STATUS : Complete dump of current MMU state and important configuration MMU_SYNC_GEAR_MOTOR : Sync the MMU gear motor to the extruder stepper MMU_TOOL_OVERRIDES : Displays, sets or clears tool speed and extrusion factors (M220 & M221) MMU_UNLOCK : Wakeup the MMU prior to resume to restore temperatures and timeouts
+    MMU_SENSORS : Query state of sensors fitted to mmu MMU_SERVO : Move MMU servo to position specified position or angle MMU_SLICER_TOOL_MAP : Display or define the tools used in print as specified by slicer MMU_GATE_MAP : Display or define the type and color of filaments on each gate MMU_STATS : Dump (and optionally reset) the MMU statistics MMU_STATUS : Complete dump of current MMU state and important configuration MMU_SYNC_GEAR_MOTOR : Sync the MMU gear motor to the extruder stepper MMU_TOOL_OVERRIDES : Displays, sets or clears tool speed and extrusion factors (M220 & M221) MMU_TTG_MAP : aka MMU_REMAP_TTG Display TTG map or remap a tool to a specific gate and set gate availability MMU_UNLOCK : Wakeup the MMU prior to resume to restore temperatures and timeouts
 ```